 Be sure to test out your email address inside Gmail.
-For example, try sending to this email address, and also try sending from this email address as well.
+For example, try sending to your new business email address, and also try sending from this email address as well.
 Everything should work perfectly.

 Another neat trick is to force Gmail to pull email from the mail server manually.
 Remember earlier when I said that POP3 would periodically check for new mail?
 Well, you can force Gmail to check mail by clicking Check Mail Now, which is found in the Check Mail From Other Accounts area, adjacent to your email address.

-This comes in handy if you suspect Gmail isn’t pulling email from your mail server.
+This comes in handy if you suspect Gmail isn't pulling email from your mail server properly.

 Okay, so if you followed all the steps above, you should now be able to send and receive email using your site branded email address, all from within your Gmail account.
 Nice!

 To recap, we first talked about exactly how all of this was going to work, including some of the pros and cons of using this technique.
 With the preamble out of the way, we jumped right into the first of our three-part setup process, setting up a new email account via our cPanel interface.
 This part was fairly straightforward.
 The second part was to add our new email account to our Gmail settings page.
 Here, we had to establish a connection from Gmail to your web host's POP3 mail server.
 Finally, in part three, we got Gmail to connect to your outgoing mail servers.
 I hope you got it all to work.

 So that's how we can set up a business email using Gmail.
 This is a pretty good set up for your website email, again for smaller web projects.
 If you're thinking that you might want something a little more secure, reliable, and flexible to handle your email in the future, make sure to check out the full Google G Suite service.
 I have some further info on it right here.

 See you soon!

 Give me just 63 minutes, and I'll show you exactly what you need to do to launch your successful business!